2023-01-30

 instance MonadIO m => MonadSaveWallpaper (ReaderT Env m) where

-= do
+saveWallpaper name wallpaper = do

-saveWallpaper name wallpaper <- asks wallpaperDir
+dir <- asks wallpaperDir

-dir -- use the new function
+saveWallpaperToDiskExcept dir name wallpaper -- use the new function

 saveWallpaperToDiskExcept ::